The information on this page is updated once annually and may not represent the most recent data.

 WashU Medical Campus

-In addition, the Medical Campus is home to the Alvin J. Siteman Cancer center, the Rehabilitation Institute of St. Louis, and the St. Louis College of Pharmacy.
+In addition, the Medical Campus is home to the Alvin J. Siteman Cancer Center, The Rehabilitation Institute of St. Louis, University of Health Sciences and Pharmacy, Goldfarb School of Nursing at Barnes-Jewish College, and Shriners Hospital for Children.

 Student-organized clinics